Sevinç Özarslan: Career

-Özarslan's reporting on the Uşak Police incident was brought to the Turkish Grand National Assembly by MP Ömer Faruk Gergerlioğlu.
-Following this, the Uşak Police Chief Mesut Gezer and numerous police officers filed complaints against Gergerlioğlu.
-Subsequently, Gergerlioğlu was detained in March 2021 based on an article he posted on T24.
-Similarly, a detention warrant was issued for Sevinç Özarslan and investigations opened against her for her interviews with female students.
+Özarslan’s reporting on the Uşak Police incident was later raised in the Turkish Grand National Assembly by MP Ömer Faruk Gergerlioğlu.
+Following this, Uşak Police Chief Mesut Gezer and several police officers filed complaints against Gergerlioğlu.
+He was subsequently detained in March 2021 based on an article he shared on T24.
+Similarly, a detention warrant was issued for Sevinç Özarslan, and investigations were launched against her regarding her interviews with female students.